foselab/CREATest/README.md

 * `-h`, `--help`: print the help message, regardless of other options.
 * `-b <arg>`, `--evoSearchBudget <arg>`: the EvoSuite search budget, expressed in seconds.
 It must be a positive integer.
 * `-g`, `--genArtifacts`: generate a .zip containing all the artifacts produced during the process.
+* `-e`, `--runExperiments`: execute an extra time the generation process skipping the Java simplification phase.
+For experimental purposes.

 If an input option provided by the user is incorrect (e.g. the specified source file does not exist) or one of the required options is missing, a message describing the error is displayed.